-The internship assignments within the domain-specific learning outcomes Business & Management (profession-specific competences)
+The internship assignments within the domain-specific learning outcomes International Business (profession-specific competences)

-Please indicate which tasks students can perform during their internship at your company.
-The selected assignments will be evaluated by the internship supervisor at a later stage.
+Please tick which tasks students can perform in your company during the internship.
+The ticked assignments will have to be assessed by the internship supervisor later on.

-The specific learning outcomes related to the domain provide the framework for a set of competencies that all students in the International Entrepreneurship program are expected to acquire.
+The domain-specific learning outcomes give substance to a common set of competencies that all students are expected to acquire within the International Entrepreneurship programme.

 Name Student

 Internship Company

 Address

 Postal Code and Municipality

 Name internship supervisor

 Telephone internship supervisor

 Email internship supervisor